UPPMAX/programming_formalisms/docs/introductions/intro.md

 ## Code Example

 ???+ exercise "Problems with this code?
-5 min"
+5-10 min"

     **Planet application**

     - Review this code that simulates the Earth's change of orbit due to the interaction with other planets
     - This was done in Python with no thought of best practices, just trying to solve the problem!
     ---

+    - What are the problems?
+    - Discuss the needs below:

     - **Reusable**
         - Finished _components_
         - Lower _development_ _costs_